 The Professional M.B.A. program is designed for those individuals who want to enhance their current career progression without leaving the workforce.
 The program is six (6) consecutive terms during 24 months, with evening and Saturday morning classes.
 During the first three terms, required core courses help develop a strong foundation in fundamental business principles.
 To build on this foundation, students may choose electives to gain expertise in a specific area or choose a more broad-based selection of electives.
 Each 16-week term is divided into two eightweek modules, A and B, with each module course earning two (2) credit hours.
+The summer term follows a modified schedule of two seven-week modules.

 Students must remain with their entering class and cohort section for all required core courses, which are offered Thursday evenings and Saturday mornings at the Dallas campus and Monday and Wednesday evenings at the Plano campus.
-Most of the elective courses are held one time per week at the Dallas campus, Monday through Thursday evenings with limited offerings on Saturday mornings, and at the Plano campus.
-Students are required to take the scheduled required core courses each term because of the prerequisite sequencing.
+Note: The Plano campus cohort begins only in the fall term.
+The elective courses meet once a week usually on the Dallas campus, Monday through Thursday evenings, with limited offerings on Saturday morning.
+Students must take the required core courses as scheduled each term because of the prerequisite sequencing.
 One elective course during the P.M.B.A. program is required to be an international business course.

 The Cox School of Business seeks candidates who show a strong potential for success in today's global business environment.
 Candidates who demonstrate analytical capabilities, leadership experience, interpersonal and communication skills, and personal commitment and motivation are invited to apply.
 The Admissions Committee seeks candidates who possess outstanding academic achievement and potential, leadership qualities, and management potential.
-To assess these characteristics, the committee will look to the following elements to help identify a candidate's potential to succeed in our program: Graduate Management Admissions Test scores, previous academic records, recommendations that speak to a candidate's professional performance and self-evaluation essays.
-For complete details and an application packet, please visit the website at coxpmba.com or contact the Cox Admissions Office: telephone 214-768-1214 or 1-800-472-3622; fax 214-768-3956; mbainfo@cox.smu.edu.
+To assess these characteristics, the committee will look to the following elements to help identify a candidate's potential to succeed in the program: GMAT or GRE graduate school admission/entry test scores, previous academic records, recommendations that speak to a candidate's professional performance, and self-evaluation essays.
+For complete details and an application packet, visit www.coxpmba.com or contact the Cox Admissions Office: telephone 214-768-1214 or 1-800-472-3622; fax 214-768-3956; mbainfo@cox.smu.edu.